Anant/example-cassandra-presto-superset/README.md

 ```
 vim ../superset/docker/.env-non-dev
 ```
-Then in your favorite text editor:
+Then in your favorite text editor add this:
 ```
+MAPBOX_API_KEY='XXYYZZ'
 ```